 What makes matters slightly worse is the fact that Callao, the district where the airport is situated, is probably Lima’s most unsafe area.
 Needless to say, thousands pass through this airport safely every day.

-I’m hopeful that this blog post will outline all the different ways that one can get from Lima Airport to Miraflores – making your research that bit easier and ensuring you get to your accommodation safely!
+I’m hopeful that this blog post will outline all the different ways that one can get from Lima Airport to Miraflores or San Isidro – making your research that bit easier and ensuring you get to your accommodation safely!

-Unfortunately, there’s no public transport route from Lima Airport to Miraflores safe for foreigners who’ve just stepped off an international flight, and are now carrying bundles of luggage.
-Lima’s public transport system is a complete maze to those new to it, and is not equipped for travellers and their baggage.
+Unfortunately, there’s no public transport route from Lima Airport to Miraflores or San Isidro safe for foreigners who’ve just stepped off an international flight and are now carrying bundles of luggage.
+Lima’s public transport system is a complete maze to those new to it and is not equipped for travelers and their baggage.

 An endless journey on a speeding bus or sometimes having to swap from one bus to another, often travelling in cramped, rickety mini-vans known locally as ‘combis’ brings an unnecessary amount of discomfort, extra travel time and unsafety to what can be a quick, cheap & safe journey using different options.
-Public transport from Lima Airport to Miraflores, a big NO from me, especially given the fact that the Airport is located in Callao, a district famous for its insecurity.
+Public transport from Lima Airport to Miraflores or San Isidro, a big NO from me, especially given the fact that the Airport is located in Callao, a district famous for its insecurity.

 Related: Lima Airport: General Information and Useful Tips

-A relatively new option, Airport Express Lima offers travellers the option to travel from Lima Airport to Miraflores and vice versa in a safe, comfortable and quick way.
-The buses run every hour and if you have just missed a bus, get on the next bus and enjoy the free on-board WiFi while you wait!
+A relatively new option, Airport Express Lima offers travellers the option to travel from Lima Airport to Miraflores or San Isidro and vice versa in a safe, comfortable and quick way.
+The buses run every hour and if you have just missed a bus, get on the next bus and enjoy the free-on-board WiFi while you wait!